dabit3/react-native-bootcamp/README.md

 We can do this, but we need to keep in mind 1 thing: In order to rerender the new value of the greeting, we need to rerender by triggering update lifecyle.

-That meains we can't simply do something like this:
+That means we can't simply do something like this:

 ```js
 changeName = () => {